Compare roles in health

 Training and qualifications required

 You need to be a registered adult, child, mental health or learning disability nurse to apply for a district nursing training programme.
 The programmes are known as specialist practitioner programmes, are at degree level and usually run over one academic year (32 weeks) full time or part-time equivalent.
+A level 7 apprenticeship standard in district nursing has been approved for delivery and will offer an alternative route.

 Expected working hours and salary range